lit/todomvc/examples/lit/README.md

 Many other state management solutions are possible with Lit, including Redux, MobX, various signals libraries, etc. Using a plain class is just one of the simplest options, that's as vanilla as possible.

 Mutations are made centrally by the app component.
-Other component fire events to notify the app of change requests.
+Other components fire events to notify the app of change requests.

 ## Building and running this example